International Business Transactions One-Week Seminar

 This program is designed for experienced legal practitioners who wish to explore legal problems arising from international business transactions.
 This program focuses on international sales contracts, choice o flaw, forum selection clauses, letters of credit, transfers of technology, regulation of bribery, development of joint ventures, repatriation of profits, foreign exchange problems, and national efforts to control imports.

 This program draws law school faculty from the University of California, Davis, and other distinguished law schools, as well as outstanding legal practitioners and business experts representing major California firms that perform international legal work.

-TBA and between July 8-August 4, 2018.
+July 30-August 3, 2018.
 The Orientation in U.S.A.
 Law course is not a prerequisite for any of the one-week seminars.

 Classes are held at the University of California, Davis, School of Law.

 * Tuition and fees are subject to change.